fsquillace/junest/README.md

 How different is JuNest from Docker and Vagrant?
 ------------------------------------------------
-Although JuNest sounds similar to a virtualisation/Linux container -like system, JuNest differentiate a lot between Docker and Vagrant.
+Although JuNest sounds similar to a virtualisation/Linux container -like system, JuNest is quite different from solutions like Docker or Vagrant.
 In fact, the purpose of JuNest is **not** to build a complete isolated environment but, conversely, is the ability to run programs as they were running natively from the host OS.
 Almost everything is shared